 - The value of your personal property and owned assets

 - Number of occupants in the home, as well as their age

-Townhouse and condominium are commonly used to describe types of homes that are similar in design, but there are clear differences.
-First, a townhouse is a type of building; a condo is a structure of ownership.
+The terms "townhouse" and "condominium" are commonly used to describe types of homes that are similar in design, but there are clear differences.
+First, a townhouse is a type of building, while a condo is a structure of ownership.
 This means that your home could be considered simply a townhouse, a condo, or both.

-Generally speaking,a townhouse is a single-family dwelling that shares walls with up to two of its neighbors.
-A townhouse might have anywhere from one to five floors (two to four are the most common designs) with a doorway/entrance facing the street.
-And it may even have a small front or back yard.
+Generally speaking, a townhouse is a single-family dwelling that shares walls with up to two of its neighbors.
+A townhouse might have anywhere from one to five floors with a doorway/entrance facing the street.
+It may also have a small front or back yard.

 Condominiums, on the other hand, are usually in a shared building complex that contains multiple units.
 The units are owned by different people in several apartments in a single building, or may be part of several independent buildings.
 Further, condominiums have shared common areas and amenities of the property that are paid for, maintained, and insured by all who live in the condominium complex.

-The real difference between condo and townhouse insurance lies with cost, since townhouse insurance is more comprehensive than insuring a condominium.
+The real difference between condo insurance and townhouse insurance lies with cost, since townhouse insurance is more comprehensive than insuring a condominium.
 But this means you'll see a slightly higher cost for condo insurance, because there are more risks with a greater number of residents living communally.
-Furthermore, condo insurance usually excludes reimbursement for lightning damage, hail damage, and, in many cases, theft.
+Additionally, note that condo insurance usually excludes reimbursement for lightning damage, hail damage, and, in many cases, theft.

 Independent insurance agents simplify the process of shopping for and comparing townhouse insurance.
 They'll explain the complex terms for you, cut through the jargon, and make sure you understand the fine print.

 But most importantly, they work for you, not the insurance company.
 That means they can compare insurance products from many companies and pick the ones that are right for you at the best possible price.
 They’ll also be there for you in the future if your needs change or questions arise.